chrisss/learningDynamicsInSocialDilemma/README.md

 One assumes a population which is in one of the following social dilemmas: Chicken-/ Stage Hunt- or Prisoners-Dilemma.
-They base their decisions on individual learning process (experimental induction) which can be influenced by their nearest neighbourhood. it should be possible to vary the payments and set the initial expectations of the individuum and it's time dependancy.
+They base their decisions on individual learning process (experimental induction) which can be influenced by their nearest neighbourhood. it should be possible to vary the payments and set the initial aspirations of the individuum and it's time dependancy.
 One can also imagine a local regulation, what would reflect an influence of the governement.
 With the cellular automata it is possible to perform a sort of peer pressure (the influence of the nearest neighbourhood on the individuum's decision).

-%Learning: predictions of players based on experimential induction
-%Near neighbourhood: "Social pressure to behave homogenous"
-%Local Input (governement rules) -> Cooperation&high expectations; eventually periodic

 ## Fundamental Questions

+How does competitivenes effect the process of learning?
-%-Which advantages can an actor obtain trough learning?
+How much advantages can an actor obtain trough learning?
-%-Which learning strategies are effective, which are not?
+Which learning strategies are effective, which are not?
-%-Will the learning effect improve trough more complex strategies?
+Will the learning effect improve trough more complex strategies?

-%(At the end of the project you want to find the answer to these questions)
-%(Formulate a few, clear questions.
-Articulate them in sub-questions, from the more general to the more specific. )
+Is it possible to reach, with learning processes, a stable state which differs from the Nash-Equilibrium?
+How do varying payments & expectation thresholds effect them?

 ## Expected Results

-(What are the answers to the above questions that you expect to find before starting your research?)
+-Intelligent learning leads to improved outcome for the individual actor.
+-Trouth competitiveness, faster change of behavior is reached.

 ## References

-(Add the bibliographic references you intend to use) (Explain possible extension to the above models)
-(Code / Projects Reports of the previous year)
+Learning_dynamics_in_social_dilemmas_Macy1999.pdf

 ## Research Methods

-%BM-stochastic leaarning model with balancing influence of neighbourhood
+BM-stochastic leaarning model with balancing influence of neighbourhood Cellular Automata
-%Cellular Automata
-%Agent-Based Model
+Agent-Based Model

-(Cellular Automata, Agent-Based Model, Continuous Modeling...)

 ## Other
-%Learning_dynamics_in_social_dilemmas_Macy1999.pdf
-(mention datasets you are going to use)
+(mention datasets you are going to use) ??